torrentails/RenPy-Script-Builder/README.md

     Example:
     `:l tr_fade = with Fade(0.33)` will look for lines that consist only of `tr_fade` and replace that line with `with Fade(0.33)` in the output.
 - `:p find = replace` defines a prefix replacement.
-The interpreter scanst the ginning of the line, looking for `find` followed by a space and replaces it with `replace`.
+The interpreter scans the beginning of the line, looking for `find` followed by a space and replaces it with `replace`.
     Use this for character prefixes on spoken script lines.

     Example: